DAMAProgramming/SpiritApp/README.md

-Website for our school tracking both our Spirit Points and the latest news.
+This is a website that allows our school to have a bettery way to spread news and point totals in our yearly games.